-Islamabad, Aug 27: The Awami Workers Party (AWP) has slammed the recently announced US policy for Afghanistan and South Asia, asserting that there is nothing ‘new’ about it, steeped as it is in the deeply entrenched interests of the American military establishment.
+Islamabad, Aug 27: The Awami Workers Party (AWP) has slammed the recently announced US policy for Afghanistan and South Asia as an extension of imperialism, asserting that there is nothing ‘new’ about it, steeped as it is in the deeply entrenched interests of the American military establishment.

 “Trump’s announcement is in-fact reinforcing US war-centric foreign policy in the region and thwarting efforts for regional peace and cooperation,” the AWP deputy general-secretary Ismat Shahjehan said in a statement.

 The party also expresses concern over sending more troops to Afghanistan, she said adding that the US has a history of patronising death squads and proxies to serve its imperialist interests in the Middle East and Afghanistan and when those death squads outlive their utility, it kills and eliminates them and then creates new ones, she said.

 In this proxy war, as long as the US will continue with imperialist expansions, its client states will also continue with perusing and chasing their own strategic interests through the same means, the AWP leader said.